 Pixels have a value that range from a minimum to a maximum based on the image bitrate.
 The higher the bitrate the more information that can be stored in the image.
 A sensor captures each image in a RAW format and then saves the RAW or converts it to a more common format (typically by compressing it).
-The Survey3 cameras capture 16bit RAW photos per RGB channel, which means there are 16bits (65,536) pixels and a pixel value range from 0 to 65,535.
+The Survey3 cameras capture 12bit RAW photos per RGB channel, that are then translated to 16bits, which means the pixel value ranges from 0 to 65,535.
 When the camera saves a 8bit JPG it compresses (removes) the pixels leaving a range of only 0 to 255.
-Since we are capturing a reflectance of light and not trying to make a "pretty picture" we want to always use the RAW format.
+Since we are capturing a reflectance of light and not trying to make a "pretty picture" we want to always use the RAW format if possible.
 If you need a JPG you can easily convert the RAW to TIFF to JPG using MAPIR Camera Control (MCC) (see below).

 It is important to also make sure the camera settings (shutter speed, ISO, EV) are adjusted so that no pixels reach the maximum pixel value.
 If a pixel would normally be higher than the max value the information will be lost.
 You may notice that the images from the Survey3 cameras seem dark.
 This is normal as we have set the default settings to keep the pixels from reaching the max value.
 Remember, you are capturing a percent of reflectance not making a "pretty picture".

 That brings us to calibration.
 Just because we have captured a percentage of reflectance in each pixel, how do we know if it is correct?
 We need something then to calibrate each pixel using a known reflectance value.
 We do this by capturing a photo of our MAPIR Camera Reflectance Calibration Ground Target Package just before each survey, which contains 4 targets that have been measured at incremental wavelengths by a spectrometer (a calibrated lab instrument).
 The pixel values of the captured target image are then compared with the known reflectance values of the targets.
-Using this information in MAPIR Camera Control (MCC) we then transform the pixel values and thus calibrate the survey images.
+Using this information in MAPIR Camera Control (MCC) and MAPIR Cloud we then transform the pixel values into reflectance values.

-The normalized difference vegetation index (NDVI) is the most common analysis and compares reflected red and near infrared (NIR) light to assess where plants are most "healthy".
+The normalized difference vegetation index (NDVI) is the most common analysis and compares reflected red/orange and near infrared (NIR) light to assess where plants are most "healthy".
 We assume that given a sample area of a single crop, the plants which are reflecting more NIR light will be performing more photosynthesis and thus are healthier (and vice versa).
-If a certain region of plants have a NDVI value that is higher (values range from -1 to +1), then the plants are likely healthier there.
+If a certain region of plants have a NDVI value that is higher then the plants are likely healthier there.
 No matter what index analysis you perform it is vital that you also physically inspect the subject area to verify your results, a process commonly called "ground truthing".

 Prior to calibration you will want to move the images that are not of the main survey into a separate folder.
 If you have any extra images from before the first survey waypoint or after the last one you will want to move these into this separate folder.
 If you have any images taken on the ground, including those with the calibration target in it, you will also want to put these into the separate folder.
 The images in the main folder should only contain those of your subject/survey area.
 This helps improve the contrast in the resulting calibrated images.